 The design is one of hexagonal in two stories 31ft high scarps and the entrance was through a tunnel and a drawbridge.
 Although the defences looked impressive they were not designed to hold off a major attack, with only 18 light guns on the roof, they did garrison the gunners from both Cliff End and Warden Point as well as Hatherwood batteries.

-The fort latterly has had many different uses during 1914-18 war it became an infantry training depot with over 30,000 Duke of Cornwall’s being trained there.
+Latterly the fort has been put to many different uses during 1914-18 war it became an infantry training depot with over 30,000 Duke of Cornwall’s being trained there.
 In 1939 -45 it was a depot for British and Canadian infantry and in 1945 was used as a barracks for the RASC waterborne troops.

-In 1962 it was handed back to local control and became and was used as a light industrial site until 1985 when it was again changed into a craft and small museum centre.
-However in 2005 permission was given to convert the Fort into apartments and that was still being undertaken when we visited the site in 2010.
+In 1962 it was handed back to local control and was subsequently used for light industrial units until around 1985 when it was again changed into a craft and small museum centre. in the fall of 2005 permission was given to convert the fort into apartments and that was still being undertaken when we visited the site in 2010.